 A sharp decline in maximum ABC in the two-year projection (2027) compared to the one-year projection (2026) resulted from Model 24.0 after updating data through 2025.
 This decline is the result of declining abundance of the 2020 and 2021 year-classes in the forecasted population in combination with moving down the ramp of the NPFMC Harvest Control Rule (HCR) for Tier 3b status.
 While this decline is notable, increases in two-year ABC in recent assessments have resulted as well.
 For example, the two-year projected ABC in 2022 was 61% larger than the one-year projected ABC for 2021 due to moving up the ramp of the HCR (Barbeaux et al. 2020).
 We make this note to highlight that this is not an additional risk to the recommended 2026 ABC, but rather observe that this is a feature of the HCR ramp for Tier 3b status as applied to the population characteristics of GOA Pacific cod.

-For the reasons that Model 24.0 is fitting the available data reasonably well, does not have a concerning retrospective pattern, and the mean recruitment assumption in the projections does not have a large impact on short term ABC and OFL recommendations, we continue to rate the assessment considerations category at risk level 1 – typical to moderately increased concern.
+We continue to rate the assessment considerations category at risk level 1 – typical to moderately increased concern for the following reasons: Model 24.0 is fitting the available data reasonably well, does not have a concerning retrospective pattern, and the mean recruitment assumption in the projections does not have a large impact on short term ABC and OFL recommendations..

 Population dynamics considerations: